PiRifle/SignumLBRI/README.md

 ## Contact

-For any inquiries or further information, please reach out to Piotr Czirnia at [email protected]
+For any inquiries or further information, please reach out to Piotr Czirnia at piotrekpolocz@gmail.com

 Let's make book fairs more efficient and enjoyable with SignumLBRI!